 - Through your tax code if you’re employed

-What Happens if You Can’t Pay Your Tax Bill
+What Happens if You Can’t Pay Your Self Assessment Tax Bill?

-In the event that you cannot pay your tax bill on time, make sure you have an acceptable reason.
-Then contact HMRC either online or by phone and request a suitable plan.
+In the event that you cannot pay your tax bill on time, you should contact HMRC either online or by phone to discuss your situation and arrange a payment plan.